certify/curriculum-github/plaintext files/videos.md

 * Branching keeps the code on `master` safe while allowing you to experiment.
 * Create a branch by clicking on the `branch` drop-down and entering your branch name in the text field.
 * Any files you create, edit, or delete will then be applied to that branch.
-* Be careful, GitHub automatically puts you on `master`, so always make sure you're on the right branch before you start working.
+* Be careful; GitHub automatically puts you on `master`, so always make sure you're on the right branch before you start working.

 2.5: Creating Files on GitHub